ericdke/PokerHands/README.md

 ## Demo app

-A simplistic table view of a two-player hands simulator.
+A table view of a two-player hands simulator.
+Two players, with random or custom cards, go all-in each round.

 ## Credits